-Please provide specific frequency required by "the frequency of periodic customer data refresh should be different depending on the risk of the customer".
-In addition, is it appropriate to understand that this requirement does not require comprehensive review of all of customer information, but allow to perform in-depth review only when events which require to update customer risk level are identified from certain information such as current address?
+Please provide the specific frequency required by "the frequency of periodic customer data refresh should be different depending on the risk of the customer."
+In addition, is it appropriate to understand that this requirement does not require a comprehensive review of all customer information, but allow the performance of an in-depth review only when events that require the updating of the customer risk level are identified from certain information, such as the current address?

-When performing ongoing CDD, it is not always required to review all information related to the customers, but required to individually and specifically determine the frequency, information to be reviewed, methods and others depending on the risk level of the customer.
+When performing ongoing CDD, it is not always required to review all information related to the customers, but it is required to individually and specifically determine the frequency, information to be reviewed, methods and other matters depending on the risk level of the customer.